Academic-ID/academicAI/README.md

 - 01 **Summarise all (supported) files within a folder** (including within subdirectories), creating an excel spreadsheet within each folder detailing its contents.
 Great for summarising large volumes of documents.
-- 02 **Return relevant pages and summaries of these pages** from a folder of documents (i.e. this tool finds relevant pages (from one or many documents) based on a criteria you provide and summarises them)
+- 02 **From a list of documents, find relevant pages and return summaries of these pages** from a folder of documents (i.e. this tool finds relevant pages (from one or many documents) based on a criteria you provide and summarises them)
-- 03 **Transcribe audio:** use OpenAI's Whisper Large model to convert audio to text.
+- 03 **Transcribe audio:** use OpenAI's Whisper Large model to convert audio or video to text.
 - 04 **Miscellaneous:** General AI functions include Chat (using the OpenAI Assistants API), image generation (using Dalle3) and text to voice (using ElevenLabs)